-All searches will be recorded on CPOMs.
+All searches will be recorded on CPOMs, irrespective if an item has been found.

 Hollygirt will reinforce the whole school approach of building and maintaining positive relationships with parents.
-Parents will always be informed if a search has taken place for a provider item.
+Parents will always be informed if a search has taken place for a provider item, irrespective if an item has been found.